psripathy/LEARNING/Security.md

 To perform a CSRF attack, a few conditions should be met.
 - Cookie-based session handling  - User already logged into a website and it relies on cookies to identify user
 - No unpredictable request parameters

+### Ways to prevent

+- Using CSRF Token
+  - Request sent to web server, server sets a token a hidden field in the form and returned to the client
+  - Client should include these tokens in future requests and server verifies it
+- Same Site Cookies
+  - Cookies (session cookie) with SameSite flag is only sent along with requests that originate from the same domain, so the session cannot be hijacked.